raycast/script-commands/README.md

 2. Write and edit your script using your favourite code editor
 3. Run your Script Command from the Raycast root search

-💡 If you choose to write your script in `Bash`, we highly recommend using the [Shellcheck](https://marketplace.visualstudio.com/items?itemName=timonwong.shellcheck) linter as this will ensure smooth running of your script.
+**💡 Hint:**If you choose to write your script in `Bash`, we highly recommend using the [Shellcheck](https://marketplace.visualstudio.com/items?itemName=timonwong.shellcheck) linter as this will ensure smooth running of your script.
 All  scripts uploaded to GitHub will need to have been run through ShellCheck.

 ![Create Script Command](/images/screenshots/Create-Script-Command.png)